blue-spideee/blue-spideee/README.md

 ## Hello, I am KM Fahim Mahmud
 ### Design and Development

-I’m a designer who codes.
-I spend my whole day, practically every day, experimenting with HTML, CSS, and JavaScript; dabbling with React and Python; I can be as involved in your project as you need me to be; from the seed of the idea, code, creative direction, design and even the front-end and WordPress build.
-I build websites that delight and inform. ✌️
+As a proficient designer with coding expertise, I am fully dedicated to my craft, working tirelessly day in and day out to explore the intricacies of HTML, CSS, and JavaScript.
+My commitment to your project knows no bounds, spanning from conceptualization to code implementation, creative direction, design, and the meticulous construction of frontend interfaces.
+My primary objective is to craft websites that captivate and enlighten, delivering excellence at every step of the process. ✌️

-Skills: REACT / JS / HTML / CSS / PYTHON
+Skills: JS / HTML / CSS / PYTHON

 - 📫 How to reach me: km.fahiim@gmail.com